tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 They tell you to memorize some grammar, vocabulary and then learn to combine them together to form sentences.
 This approach never works, because:

-* Language is highly specific and unpredictable.
+* Language is highly specific in unpredictable ways.
-You have to know ahead of time how certain thoughts are expressed in your target language, not invent language on the spot.
+  You have to know ahead of time how certain thoughts are expressed in your target language.
+  You cannot invent language on the spot.
   Invented language almost always sounds unnatural.
 * Consciously thinking about grammar rules while speaking is so slow, you won't have enough time to use that knowledge.
   By the time you construct a grammatically correct sentence, your conversation partner will be long gone.
 * It's impossible to memorize every rule and exception.

 Output ability is the result of subconscious acquisition.